MikezuGe/combined_projects/readme.md

 - Projects can be found from ./public/
 - React components are in ./public/shared_assets
 - Ensure you are using dev branch!
-- You don't ever have to make changes in master branch, only in dev and feature branches based on dev!
+- You don't ever have to make changes in master branch, only in dev and feature branches, which are based on dev branch!

 * Not a project